steaks/blueprint-docs/docs/index.md

 # Welcome to Blueprint
-*The push-based web server and frontend framework.*
+*The full-stack push-based web server and frontend framework.*

 Blueprint is a full-stack web application framework.
 It combines server and frontend state/events into a single push-based architecture.
 This approach streamlines state management, synchronizing data, and ui reactivity.